-Characteristic #5 – Moses had a anger problem and was impatient
+Characteristic #5 – Moses had an anger problem and was impatient

 I know.
 This isn’t something that jumps out at you immediately when you read his story.
 But if you slow down and collect the multitude of pieces of evidence.

-Moses had a track of losing his temper.
+Moses had a track record of losing his temper.

 First, he became angry about the abuse of an Israelite and killed the Egyptian who was abusing the Israelite.